shivani-varsha/Resume_Identifier-using-CNN/README.md

 5. Testing and Evaluation:
 The model was evaluated on the testing set to assess its accuracy.
 Results:
-The model achieved a test accuracy of 95 % on the evaluation set.
+The model achieved a test accuracy of 70 % on the evaluation set.

 Future Improvements:
 To enhance the model's robustness, different architecture, adjustment of hyper parameters and with larger dataset can be done.
+Accuracy might improve when NLP is additionally also added with it.